quellatalo/table_view_x/README.md

 # table_view_x
 TableViewX is an attempt to improve TableView to be able to handle custom user-defined types as data.
 By using reflection, it will read the data structure and create columns for all properties.

-###Dependencies:
-* https://github.com/edvin/tornadofx-controls is need for DateTimePicker control, if the filter with LocalDateTime type is used.

 ###Sample code:

 #####Sample Class